Game of the Year Award

 Selection of Judges

-list of judges is formulated before the E3 show and made available to marketing
+show and made available to marketing and public relations

-and public relations representatives at major interactive entertainment software
+representatives at major interactive entertainment software and

-hands-on time with products featured at the show.
+booking hands-on time with products featured at the show.

-Category Selection and
+Category Selection and Definition

-For 2008, the categories are as follows:
+For 2017, the categories are as follows:

 Best of Show